happyrabit1990/SynVD-Net/README.md

 More results can be watched on website .

 ## Code usage:

 ### Requirements:
-Pytorch
+      numpy
+      torch
+      torchvision

 ### Train:
-     #For training, the ground truth and distorted images training dataset should be arranged as
+#For baseline methods training, the ground truth and distorted images training dataset should be arranged as

+          Data
           /training-gt
           /training-input

+#For the proposed SynVD-Net methods training, the ground truth and distorted images training dataset should be arranged as

+     Data
+        /training-gtL
+        /training-gt
+        /training-gtR
+        /training-inputL
+        /training-input
+        /training-inputR

 #Prepare training dataset and model training
 Python train -preprocess [True or False] -outf [model save path]

 ### Test
       #filepath of test images [ground truth, distorted images, and denoised images]